👀 Solink Secure Summit 2025 is open for registration.

 Data Without Context Part 2

-Unless you are physically there or looking at the live video surveillance footage, you don’t see that there’s a long queue at the ATM or that a customer is frustrated and needs assistance.
+Unless you are physically there or looking at the live video security footage, you don’t see that there’s a long queue at the ATM or that a customer is frustrated and needs assistance.
 That’s the missing context of the picture and why so many systems and enterprise apps are limited by just “1s and 0s”.

 The Problem With Video

 As valuable as it is, there are several problems with video that make it difficult to work with.
-Businesses invest tens of millions of dollars putting in place surveillance camera systems across all locations and it’s just sitting there collecting dust.
+Businesses invest tens of millions of dollars putting in place security camera systems across all locations and it’s just sitting there collecting dust.
 Here’s why video gets unused:

 • Since it’s unstructured, it can’t easily be searched or correlated to other types of data.
 (A cloud VMS can help add structure to your data.)